Beam Test Studies of 3D Pixel Sensors Irradiated Non-Uniformly for the ATLAS Forward Physics Detector: Beam Test Studies of Non-uniformly Irradiated 3D Sensors

 Test beam studies of non-uniformly irradiated devices are essential to understand the AFP pixel detector module performance.
 Critical parameters, such as hit efficiency and position resolution, can only be determined at beam tests.
 Both CNM-83 and CNM-57, together with an un-irradiated reference device, have been characterized using 120 GeV pions at the CERN SPS H6 beam line in August 2012.

 Beam particle trajectories were reconstructed using the high resolution EUDET telescope~\cite{eudet}.
 The telescope consists of six Mimosa tracking planes, the readout data acquisition system and the trigger hardware, and provides a $\approx3\mu$m track pointing resolution.
-The devices under test were placed between the telescope planes.
+The devices under test, cooled to $-15^{\circ}$~C, were placed between the telescope planes.
 Data presented here were recorded at perpendicular incident angle.
-The devices under test were cooled to $-15^{\circ}$~C. The hit efficiency is determined from extrapolated tracks on the devices, after track quality cuts have been applied.
+The hit efficiency is determined from extrapolated tracks on the devices, after track quality cuts have been applied.
 A hit on the device under test is searched for in a $3\times3$ pixel window around the track position.

 Since the active area of the FE-I4 devices is larger than the Mimosa sensors of the telescope, separate sets of data were taken to cover the irradiated and non-irradiated regions of the sensors.
 Fig.~\ref{fig:cnm57_eff_sensor} shows the efficiency map for sensor CNM-57.
 The non-irradiated region has an average efficiency of $98.9\%$, while the efficiency for the irradiated side is $92.7\%$.
 If the dead and noise pixel cells (due to front-end issues) are removed, the efficiency increases to $98.0\%$.
 In order to highlight the pixel structure, the corresponding efficiency as function of the track hit position folded into a two by two cell is also shown in Fig.~\ref{fig:cnm57_eff_sensor}.
 As the device is positioned perpendicular to the particle beam the effect of the pass-through electrodes is evident.
 The efficiency for sensor CNM-83 on the irradiated side was much lower, about $60\%$, due to the large noise induced by the leakage current.
 This was expected from the electrical measurements done before the beam tests.
 In fact, it was difficult to operate the device during the beam test because the noise affected the data readout synchronization.